kevintruong/til/RPC,-Part-1:-Introduction-to-Remote-Procedure-Calls.md

 ````

 ## What is server stub code?
 What is unmarshalling?
-The server stub code will receive the request, unmarshall the request into a valid in-memory data call the underlying implementation and send the result back to the caller.
+The server stub code will receive the request, unmarshall the request into a valid in-memory data, call the underlying implementation, and send the result back to the caller.

 ## How do you send an int? float? a struct?
 A linked list?
 A graph?
 To implement RPC you need to decide (and document) which conventions you will use to serialize the data into a byte sequence.
 Even a simple integer has several common choices: